Halmahera: History

-Sparsely-populated Halmahera's fortunes have long been closely tied to those of the smaller islands of Ternate and Tidore, both off its west coast.
-These islands were both the sites of major kingdoms in the era before Dutch East India Company colonized the entire archipelago.
+Sparsely populated Halmahera's fortunes have long been closely tied to those of the smaller islands of Ternate and Tidore, both off its west coast.
+This island was the site of Sultanate of Jailolo, one of the four kingdoms of Maluku (Maloko Kië Raha, of Ternate, Tidore, Bacan, and Jailolo) in the era before Dutch East India Company colonized the entire archipelago.
+The north of the island is also the base of Loloda Kingdom, one of the earlier 13th century Moluccan kingdoms, but not recognized as one of the prominent four.

 During World War II, Halmahera was the site of a Japanese naval base at Kao Bay.

-In 1999 and 2000, Halmahera was the site of violence that began as a purely ethnic dispute between residents of (mainly Christian) Kao and (entirely Muslim) Malifut sub-districts and then took on a religious nature as it spread through much of the North Moluccas, called the Maluku sectarian conflict.
+In 1999 and 2000, Halmahera was the site of violence that began as a purely ethnic dispute between residents of (mainly Christian) Kao and (entirely Muslim) Malifut districts and then took on a religious nature as it spread through much of the North Moluccas, called the Maluku sectarian conflict.
 Thousands of people on Halmahera were killed in the fighting between religious militias.
 In June 2000, about five hundred people were killed when a ferry carrying refugees from the fighting on Halmahera sank off the northeast tip of Sulawesi island.
 Conspiracy theories about this event abound.
-A memorial to this tragedy can be found in Duma village in North Halmahera district.
+A memorial to this tragedy can be found in Duma village in North Halmahera Regency.

 Today, much transportation to the rest of Indonesia is through connections on the provincial capital, Ternate island although Tobelo, the largest town on Halmahera, also has direct ferry and cargo sea links to Surabaya and Manado.